 The property sector has always managed to capture the interest of many in Pakistan.
 However, working with it is not a simple story of just buying a plot or home and selling it at a higher price.
-To be a success at the trade and earn handsome rewards, you need to know the basics of real estate investment in Pakistan.
+To be a success in the trade and earn handsome rewards, you need to know the basics of real estate investment in Pakistan.
 These involve numerous intelligent considerations and financial know-how.

 Here is a simple guide on how to invest in real estate in Pakistan and best utilise your capital for maximum returns.